Location17100 Saintes, France

-From the architect.
+Text description provided by the architects.
 A new social housing project in Saintes has totally reinvented what living together means.
 A seemingly inhabited cloud effortlessly signals the entrance to a recently rehabilitated working-class neighbourhood, known as ‘Les Boiffiers’, dating back to the 1970s.
 Landscape and architectural design come together in meaningful harmony, showcasing the new development.

 The building is positioned in such a way as to respect the site’s quality, rather than merely colonise the given space.
 A sense of depth has been created, structured by footpaths and enticing visual perspectives, with the landscape slipping effortlessly in and around the architectural volumes, offering multiple orientations for the apartments, all of which are secluded, standing well back from the road and enjoying open vistas over the surrounding spaces.

 The harmonious association of setting and architecture makes way for a design which, rather than closing in on itself and looking inwards, opens out to embrace the neighbourhood as a whole, while still providing protection from direct line of sight and noise thanks to its perforated cladding.